FirmwGuy/CEP/docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md

 - Debugging: inspect `/rt/ops/<eid>/history` to confirm state transitions, `/rt/ops/<eid>/watchers` for outstanding awaits, and the diagnostics mailbox for guard or budget violations.

 ## Q&A
-**Q: Why not keep Rendezvous?**
+**Q: Why not keep the old control plane?**
-Rendezvous relied on bespoke registries and opaque wait handles.
-E³ folds long-running work into the existing heartbeat + OPS machinery, so watchers, CEI, and replay all behave the same way—no forked control plane.
+Legacy rendezvous-style registries relied on bespoke wait handles.
+E³ folds long-running work into the heartbeat + OPS machinery, so watchers, CEI, and replay all behave the same way—no forked control plane.

 **Q: Can read-only episodes mutate state at the end?**
 They can queue intents (e.g., stage a transaction) for commit on the next beat, but mutation helpers stay guarded.
 Use a dedicated RW episode (with leases) for mutators; RO slices exist to analyse state, stream data, or schedule follow-on work.